The Split/Lip Press Mission

-David Wojciechowski is the author of Dreams I Never Told & Letters I Never Sent (Gold Wake Press).
-His poems have appeared in Bateau, Jellyfish Magazine, The Laurel Review, Meridian, Figure 1, and other journals as well as in the collaborative writing anthology They Said (Black Lawrence Press).
-He is a freelance designer and teaches writing and literature in Syracuse, NY.
+David Wojciechowski is the author of Dreams I Never Told You & Letters I Never Sent (Gold Wake Press).
+His poems have appeared in Bateau, Bodega, HAD, Hobart, Meridian, and elsewhere.
+He also has a few collaborative poems in the anthology They Said (Black Lawrence Press).
+David is a freelance designer and editor, and he teaches writing and literature at several colleges.
 David can be found online at davidwojo.com and on Twitter @MrWojoRising.

 2023 Nonfiction/Hybrid Reading Team